ichbinjona/marker-for-creators-docs/faq/index.md

 If you always want to have the newest model, you have to lease a car.

 Software works in a similar way.
 Apps are not static products.
 They constantly evolve.
 New cameras come out, editing software changes, operating systems update, and workflows improve.
-Marker for Creators needs to keep evolving to stay useful.
+The only, but huge difference to a car is: Marker for Creators needs to keep evolving to be work at all.

 If we sold the app once for a large upfront price, it might generate a lot of money quickly, but that would not support long-term development.
 We've seen many indie apps with one-time payments that stop being updated after a year or two.
 Eventually they break, fall behind, or disappear entirely.